10 facts about potholes we bet you never knew

-We’ve all been on a ride where we’ve had to make some pretty snappy manoeuvres around a gaping hole in the road.
-Group rides are often punctuated with hand gestures pointing towards the ground and loud calls of ‘HOLE’ to alert the riders behind.
+We’ve all been on a ride where we’ve had to make some quick manoeuvres around gaping holes in the road.
+Group rides are often punctuated with hand gestures pointing towards the ground.
+Loud calls of ‘HOLE’ can be heard to alert the riders behind.
 Hitting these ominous black pits caused by the freezing and thawing of water and general wear and tear put you at huge risk of injury and damage to your bike.
-Most UK cyclists are more than familiar with the pothole, but here are some facts about them that you might not already know.
+Most UK cyclists are more than familiar with the pothole, but here are some facts about them that you might not know.

 According to an article published in the Telegraph, in August 2015 figures showed how more than 3,400 cyclists were seriously injured or killed within 12 months, up by 1% on the previous year and by a third since the mid-2000’s.